brookshelley/brookshelley/content/posts/2024-1-15-record-player.md

+---
-# A record player at last
+title: "a record player at last"
+date: 2024-01-04
+description: vinyl
+tags:
+  - music
+  - records
+type: posts
+---

 Years of resistance gave out as I started my 39th year and decided to build a record collection.
 I'd avoided buying physical media for cost and clutter reasons, but in an effort to get back into listening to music instead of podcasts at home, I decided to keep making my little home jazz bar a thing.
 I added soft lighting during COVID, and amassed a collection of whiskey and novels, so this is the final step.